R tasks deadline: Wednesday, 18 December

 R datasets. deadline: Wednesday, 18 December

-3. Add the column weight this should be normally distributed random numbers with different means for different balls sizes.
+weightthis should be normally distributed random numbers with different means for different balls sizes. - Call the functions